ocaml/opam/doc/pages/Install.md

 ## Using your distribution's package system

-This is generally the recommended way, when available and up-to-date.
+This is generally the recommended way, **when available and up-to-date** (you can check [here](https://github.com/ocaml/opam/wiki/Distributions) the latest available release per distribution).
 Here is a list of supported distributions:

 #### Archlinux